 Pair it with: All vegetables but especially salad greens and tomatoes

-Try it in: Layered Vegetable Salad
+Try this recipe with parsley: Layered Vegetable Salad

 Flavor notes: Earthy with hints of pine; good for simmering and marinades